 The above ten points are the main differences I have come to appreciate between the Roman Catholic faith and core Protestant Christian faith.

-What I found interesting when studying the book of Daniel is how the Reformers of old saw these differences biblically through what God was warning about in prophecies, whereas modern Christianity has ignored these and gone back to partnering with the belief of the Papcy in an Ecumenical movement.
+I found it interesting when studying Daniel's book is how the Reformers of old saw these differences biblically through what God was warning about in prophecies.
+In contrast, modern Christianity has ignored these and gone back to partnering with the Papacy's belief in an Ecumenical movement.